Academic Catalog

 1. Promote an environment of peer cooperation and sharing of knowledge

-2. Promote self-reflective tutoring that allows the tutor to constantly modify his tutoring strategies according to tutee's needs
+2. Promote self-reflective tutoring that allows the tutor to constantly modify tutoring strategies according to tutee's needs

 Lab Content